yilmazyurdakul/ArduinoOledMidiController/README.md

 Enable / disable
 Easy to use (for me)
 MIDI messages flows over the USB cable to computer.
 Hairless MIDI receiver takes the serial port signals and sends to MIDI channels.

+Wiring is really easy.
+I will explain step by step

+1 - Oled SDA to A4

+2 - Oled SCL to A5

+3 - Oled GND to GND, VCC to +5

+4 - Encoder GND to GND, VCC to +5

+5 - Encoder sw to switch pin defined in code

+6 - Encoder CLK to Digital 2 pin

+7 - Encoder Data to Digital 3 pin

+8 - Joystick GND to GND, +5 to +5,

+9 - Joystick x to A0, y to A1,

+10 - Potantiometers to other analog pins

+Hairless MIDI tracks serial messages so baud rates must be same.
+Hairless midi default baud rate is 115200.

+Hairless MIDI receives serial messages so you have to get this data and send to MIDI port. loopMIDI can handle this job really nicely.
+It provides virtual MIDI input and output ports.

+Wiring is really easy.
+I will explain step by step

+1 - Oled SDA to A4

+2 - Oled SCL to A5

+3 - Oled GND to GND, VCC to +5

+4 - Encoder GND to GND, VCC to +5

+5 - Encoder sw to switch pin defined in code

+6 - Encoder CLK to Digital 2 pin

+7 - Encoder Data to Digital 3 pin

+8 - Joystick GND to GND, +5 to +5,

+9 - Joystick x to A0, y to A1,

+10 - Potantiometers to other analog pins

+Hairless MIDI tracks serial messages so baud rates must be same.
+Hairless midi default baud rate is 115200.

+Hairless MIDI receives serial messages so you have to get this data and send to MIDI port. loopMIDI can handle this job really nicely.
+It provides virtual MIDI input and output ports.